 “What it means to age in this country has changed.
 And when you think about the future of this industry, I don’t even think it will be called ‘senior living’ and thinking about how do we reposition this not as a place where you go to not die, but a place where you go to reinvent.”

 Lear concludes, “Every generation moves us forward.
-For great leaders today is it’s about finding the strengths of each generation, leveraging that and celebrating that.”
+For great leaders today is it’s about finding the strengths of each generation, leveraging that, and celebrating them.”